We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 It is especially important for people with certain health conditions and risk factors for health issues to consult a professional before choosing a type of birth control.
 For example, smoking or having high blood pressure may increase the risk of complications related to some forms of birth control.

-It is also important to speak with a doctor about stopping using contraception safely and restarting it.
-This may apply to people before and after they become pregnant.
+It is also important to speak with a doctor about stopping birth control safely and restarting it.
+This may apply before and after you become pregnant.
 Certain factors, such as breastfeeding or chestfeeding, can affect which medications are safe after giving birth.

-It is a suitable idea to bring any questions about birth control to a healthcare professional and have annual health visits.
-At these, a doctor can provide preventive care and testing to help maintain a person’s overall health.
+It is advisable to bring any questions about birth control to a healthcare professional and have annual health visits.
+At these consultations, a doctor can provide preventive care and testing to help maintain a person’s overall health.

 Nurx sells legitimate FDA-approved birth control and states it complies with the same regulations as a person’s usual doctor.
 Its medical professionals will only prescribe a medication if they think it is necessary.